 Ear plugs.
 If you're a light sleeper, use ear plugs—or noise cancellation headphones—to help you get some rest, or at least some peace and quiet.
 Hospitals are busy, noisy places.
-An iPod will also drown out the noise.
+An iPod or other music will also drown out the noise.
 Some people also bring eye shades to help them sleep more soundly.

 Scratcher.
 Bring some type of long stick for getting those hard to reach itches.
 A long-handled wooden spoon will work just fine, but you can also get a cute long-handled back scratcher.